foreverfl/vscode/docs/editor/workspace-trust.md

 You can switch an empty window to Restricted Mode by using the Workspace Trust editor (select **Workspaces: Manage Workspace Trust** in the Command Palette), and then selecting **Don't Trust**.
 The empty window remains in Restricted Mode for your current session but reverts back to trusted if you restart or create a new window.

-If you want all empty windows to be in Restricted Mode, you can set `setting(security.workspace.trust.emptyWindow)` to `false`.
+If you want all empty windows to be in Restricted Mode, you can set `security.workspace.trust.emptyWindow` to `false`.

 ## Settings

 Below are the available Workspace Trust settings:

-* `setting(security.workspace.trust.enabled)` - Enable Workspace Trust feature.
+- `security.workspace.trust.enabled` - Enable Workspace Trust feature.
 Default is true.
-* `setting(security.workspace.trust.startupPrompt)` - Whether to show the Workspace Trust dialog on startup.
+- `security.workspace.trust.startupPrompt` - Whether to show the Workspace Trust dialog on startup.
 Default is to only show once per distinct folder or workspace.
-* `setting(security.workspace.trust.emptyWindow)` - Whether to always trust an empty window (no open folder).
+- `security.workspace.trust.emptyWindow` - Whether to always trust an empty window (no open folder).
 Default is true.
-* `setting(security.workspace.trust.untrustedFiles)` - Controls how to handle loose files in a workspace.
+- `security.workspace.trust.untrustedFiles` - Controls how to handle loose files in a workspace.
 Default is to prompt.
-* `setting(extensions.supportUntrustedWorkspaces)` - Override extension Workspace Trust declarations.
+- `extensions.supportUntrustedWorkspaces` - Override extension Workspace Trust declarations.
 Either true or false.
-* `setting(security.workspace.trust.banner)` - Controls when the Restricted Mode banner is displayed.
+- `security.workspace.trust.banner` - Controls when the Restricted Mode banner is displayed.
 Default is `untilDismissed`.

 ## Command-line switch